Frequently Asked Questions

-Going to trial is very rare.
-There are often times many opportunities to settle a case before filing a formal complaint in court.
-Even after a complaint is filed, there are additional opportunities to obtain recovery before going to trial.
+Going to trial even if you file a lawsuit is very rare.
+Often times, there are many opportunities to settle a case before filing a formal complaint in court and even after a complaint is filed, there are additional opportunities to obtain recovery through settlement before going to trial.

-Ultimately, if the matter is not resolved, it may have to be decided at trial.
-We have been successful at trial and will do our utmost to prepare you for such an eventuality.
+Ultimately, if the matter is not resolved because the sides are too far apart on settlement, it may have to be decided at trial.
+We have a winning record at trial and will do our utmost to prepare you for such an eventuality if at all necessary.

 Who are the major manufacturers?

-General Motors, Ford, Nissan, Chrysler, Toyota, Mercedes, BMW, Volkswagen, Kia, Hyundai, Mitsubishi, Suzuki, Honda, Four Winds, Monaco, Winnebago, Fleetwood (this list is not exhaustive).
+General Motors, Ford, Nissan, Chrysler, Toyota, Mercedes, BMW, Volkswagen, Kia, Hyundai, Mitsubishi, Suzuki, Honda, Lexus, Infinity, Tesla, Audi, Harley-Davidson, Four Winds, Monaco, Winnebago, Fleetwood, Coachmen, Forest River, Keystone, Thor, Heartland (this list is not exhaustive).

-Engine, transmission, suspension, tires, brakes, electrical system, air conditioning, steering, interior trim, exterior trim (this list is not exhaustive).
+Engine, transmission, suspension, tires, brakes, electrical system, air conditioning, ignition, steering, computer modules, interior trim components, exterior trim components (this list is not exhaustive).

 *Disclaimer- The above FAQ answers for informational/educational purposes and do not constitute legal advice.
-Please contact Amar Law Group, PLLC for additional pertinent information and details about your rights.
+Please contact Amar Law Group for additional pertinent information and details about your rights.